The Company You Keep (film): Plot

 Jim meets Mimi in a secluded cabin on the Linder-Lurie property.
-She is still passionate about the goals of the Weathermen and unapologetic about her old actions, but Jim argues that life has changed.
-Jim asks Mimi to turn herself in and confirm his alibi, for the sake of his daughter Isabel.
-He doesn't want to leave Isabel behind and repeat the mistake that he and Mimi made 30 years earlier by giving up their own daughter.
-Mimi reveals that their daughter is a beautiful young woman living in Ann Arbor.
-Meanwhile, Ben realizes that Jim is searching for Mimi, and that Rebecca is their daughter.
+She is still passionate about the goals of the Weathermen, but Jim argues that life has changed.
+He asks Mimi to turn herself in and confirm his alibi for his daughter's sake.
+He doesn't want to leave Isabel behind and repeat the mistake that he and Mimi made 30 years earlier by giving up their daughter.
+Mimi tells him their daughter is living in Ann Arbor.
+Ben realizes that Jim was searching for Mimi and that Rebecca is their daughter.
 He advises Rebecca to speak to her father.

-The next morning, Mimi flees the cabin to sail to Canada just as Ben arrives to find Jim.
-Ben reveals that he knows the truth about Rebecca and Osborne; Jim says that Ben must decide whether or not to keep the secret.
-Jim leaves the cabin so that the FBI will chase him instead of Mimi.
-Cornelius catches Jim, and Rebecca soon learns of the circumstances of her adoption.
-Meanwhile, Mimi turns her boat around and returns to the U.S. to give herself up.
-The next day, Jim is freed from jail and reunites with Isabel.
-Ben decides not to expose Osborne's actions of 30 years before and to protect Rebecca's true identity.
+The next morning, Mimi flees the cabin to sail to Canada just as Ben arrives.
+He reveals that he knows the truth about Rebecca and Osborne; Jim says that Ben must decide whether or not to keep the secret.
+Jim leaves the cabin so that the FBI will chase him instead of Mimi and is arrested.
+Rebecca learns the circumstances of her adoption.
+Mimi returns to give herself up.
+Jim is freed and reunites with Isabel.
+Ben decides not to expose Osborne's actions of 30 years before and to protect Rebecca's identity.